debonding of the nail; Nail Detachment; nail removal; Onycholysis

 ClassificationThis section has been translated automatically.

-- Traumatic (constant leverage effects), this concerns especially the onycholysis of the toenails - here tight footwear.
+- Traumatic (constant leverage), this concerns especially the onycholysis of the toenails - here tight footwear.
 Also due to incorrect nail modeling (artificial nails too long, constant leverage effects on the natural nail).

 - UV -rays photoonycholysis - (without influence of sensitizing drugs)